tobybreckon/python-examples-ip/TESTING.md

 _Assumes that git and wget tools are available on the command line or that similar tools are available to access git / download files._

 (_On-site at Durham University_: For testing on MS Windows, download and unzip example files from source URL as specified - [here](https://github.com/tobybreckon/python-examples-ip.git) - onto the user space J:/ drive.
-On Linux run the associated ``opencv ... .init`` shell script before testing.).
+On Linux run the associated ``opencv.init`` shell script before testing.).

 ---